alw1746/Joey_LED_Backpack/README.md

 # Arduino support for Joey 4-digit LED display from Gooligum Electronics.

 The Joey board from [Gooligum Electronics](http://www.gooligum.com.au) is a nifty 4-digit LED display that is designed to press-fit onto the first 26 pins of a Raspberry Pi.
 The holes on the PCB are slightly offset from a standard 2.54mm grid so that the pin-to-hole friction maintains the contact.
+A Holtek HT16K33 controller handles all the 7 segment interfacing requirements.
 See this
 [Kickstarter page](https://www.kickstarter.com/projects/gooligumelec/joey-a-sidecar-led-display-for-raspberry-pi) for background information.

 ![RPi Joey](images/RPi-Joey.jpg)

 Python code support is available from their [github site](https://github.com/gooligumelec/Joey-support-Python-code) and I have added some C code here for Arduino.
 For this project, an ESP-32 was connected to Joey but the code should work on any microcontroller supported by the Arduino framework eg ATmega328, STM32, etc.

+Note: Adafruit LED Backpack library which also supports the Holtek HT16K33 chip does not play well with this board.
+The library uses 8 contiguous bits in the display buffer for each digit whereas Joey uses 16 bits to map the segments.
+As a result, the sevenseg test program show digits with missing segments.

 ![ESP32 Joey](images/ESP32-Joey.png)</center>